blavin3/TM4C123G-ARM_Cortex_M4F/README.md

 Control GPIO outputs on port F (Tiva C LEDs)

 ## Basic Board-Support Examples
-Implemntation of board support header file which contains board specific memory addresses and functions.
+Development of board support header file which contains board specific memory addresses and functions.
 Onboard LEDS and buttons used to implement a sequential background forground program.